bitextor/bitextor/docs/README.md

 ## Conda installation

-Same as with Docker, you can easily install Bitextor using a Conda environment with the following command:
+Same as with Docker, you can easily install Bitextor using a Conda environment with the following commands:

 ```bash
 conda config --show channels # Check current channels